 - Being blamed for leading a loved or respected person astray.

 - Being over-fed a diet or unachievable ideals.

-Once established (usually in the first 5 -10 years of life) beliefs about worthlessness or defectiveness then effect how subsequent experiences are processed.
+Once established (usually in the first 5 -10 years of life) beliefs about worthlessness or defectiveness then affect how subsequent experiences are processed.
 Evidence that supports a belief in low self-worth/value is quickly processed and held at the forefront of the mind so that it can be reviewed and revisited on a regular basis further depreciating a person sense of their own value.
 Evidence that contradicts these beliefs and has the power to reverse self-doubt is ignored or dismissed as an exception ensuring that low self-esteem is maintained.